 My name isn’t really Snarfy.

-2) I try to eat clean on an everyday basis.
-Now this can mean a bunch of different things.
+4) I try to eat clean on an everyday basis.
+This can mean a bunch of different things.
 For me, this means eating things that are not processed.
 I try not to eat from boxes.
 I make things from scratch and use fresh ingredients.
 I’m not a stickler (I still use jarred marinara sauce), but when I buy pantry items, I read the ingredients list and look for things that are on the “cleaner” side.
 No added sugar, no crazy ingredients I can’t pronounce – just real food.

 7) Stay hydrated!
 I drink a lot of water.
 Like 16-20 cups a day.
 I don’t drink soda or fruit juices.
 Tea counts as water.
 Coffee does not.
+I still love coffee.

 8) Buy what you like and cook with what you have and then you don’t waste food.
 Nowadays, I usually go to the store with a meal plan in mind and a shopping list that complements it, but I also like use up what we have and keep myself on my toes.
 I call this Iron Chef America: Home Edition.